-As mentioned before, partitioning of voice and data services and support of E-MTA has been part of the requirements for design of the IPCablecom MIBs Framework.
+As mentioned before, partitioning of voice and data services and support of both S-MTA and E-MTA has been part of the requirements for design of the IPCablecom MIBs Framework.
 Figure 3 in the General Requirements section describes possible organizations of the MIB modules in order to meet these requirements.